vgurianov/uml-sp/docs/case_studies/clock/clock.md

 <p><img src="clockClassDiagram.png" alt="" /></p>
 Figure 2.
 The class diagram<br/>

 The ontology consist as frames and links between them.
 Frames define concepts: Timepiece, Time-measure device, Second hand, Minute hand, Hour hand, and Clock.
-The "Item" class do not a frame, it is definition of type for attributes of "Component" class.<br/>
+The *Item* class do not a frame, it is definition of type for attributes of *Component* class.<br/>
-The Root, BottomNode, TopNode, Leaf instances are nested inside each other (see aggregate association).
+The *Root, BottomNode, TopNode, Leaf* instances are nested inside each other (see aggregate association).
 Time of these objects also  nested inside each other.
 Decomposition of time is the following.<br/>
-The «Exist»Run() operation of BottomNode class (in C#) is
+The *«Exist»Run()* operation of *BottomNode* class (in C#) is
 ```
 public override void Run()
 {